Find out if you're an employment intermediary and what you need to do to make sure your worker's tax and National Insurance is paid right.

 An oil and gas certification scheme operates so that a person outside the UK can meet the PAYE obligations and certify this to the license holder.

-Reporting requirements for employment intermediaries who don’t need to operate PAYE
+Reporting requirements for employment intermediaries who do not need to operate PAYE

-You must send HM Revenue and Customs (HMRC) a special electronic return with basic information about your business and each worker you supply to a third party if you are a UK employment intermediary and you haven’t operated PAYE.
+You must send HM Revenue and Customs (HMRC) a special electronic return with basic information about your business and each worker you supply to a third party if you are a UK employment intermediary and you have not operated PAYE.

 The return is a report (or reports) that must be sent to HMRC at least once every 3 months, you may be charged a penalty if your report is late, incomplete or incorrect.
 You must use HMRC’s report template.
 HMRC has provided an online service for you to upload and send your reports.